Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. The battery charge indicator should correctly show whether the power supply is plugged in or not.
-1. The battery charge indicator should detect the AC adapter state change within seconds of the adapter being plugged in / out.
+1. The battery charge indicator should detect the AC adapter state change within seconds of the adapter being plugged in/out.

 ### ECR002.002 Battery monitoring - charging state in OS (Windows 11)